 The Bluefield State University Computer Center, home to Institutional Computer Services (ICS), is located on the ground floor of Dickason Hall in Rooms 119 and 123.
 Its mission is to provide on-site computer services to the students, faculty and staff members of the University.
 It is responsible for services at campus locations in Bluefield and Beckley.
-ICS provides services for database record keeping, networking, online services, including the Bluefield State University website and myBSU Portal, telecommunications, technology security services, and general computer management.
+ICS provides services for database record keeping, networking, online services, and myBSU Portal, telecommunications, technology security services, and general computer management.
 Contact the Computer Center Help Desk at 304.327.4090 for more information, or submit a help ticket at helpdesk.bluefieldstate.edu for assistance with computing needs.